 When the latest iOS version is launched, most people choose to upgrade or restore their iPhones.
 Occasionally, some problems appear.
 For example, you may find a window to pop up, showing "The iPhone could not be restored.
 An unknown error occurred (4014)", which means your iPhone doesn't succeed to be upgraded.
-In the next content, I will explain the reasons of the error and provide you 10 different methods to fix this issue.
+In the next content, I will explain the reasons for the error and provide you with 12 different methods to fix "Error 4014 iPhone".

 Sometimes the updating problems are related to the hardware.
 If the cable cannot work well, then the connection between the computer and the device doesn't exist.
 Pay attention to the port.
 Maybe the cable is just loose.

 Way 2.
 Check out Wi-Fi Network

 Poor Wi-Fi network can affect the process to upgrade and even directly interrupt it.
 We should take this condition into account.
 If you cannot make sure whether the Wi-Fi network goes wrong, you can choose Reset Network Settings.

 Way 3.
 Download the Latest iTunes Version

 Your device is going to update the latest iOS system, so you should first promise the latest iTunes.
 Or the previous version might have some issues related to the compatibility.

 As is known to us all, the storage is too full to cause the devices to react slowly.
 The new version is more advanced, and we should guarantee enough capacity.